I can’t be the only one who’s wondered how long it takes to gain muscle, right?

 The truth is that no matter how consistently we work out or how on point we are with our eating, we will not see results immediately.
 But, how long until we do?
 Can we notice a change in a week? in two?

-Knowing the facts about how long it atkes to see muscle growth will help us be realistic in our fitness goals and keep us from getting discouraged.
+Knowing the facts about how long it takes to see muscle growth will help us be realistic in our fitness goals and keep us from getting discouraged.

 So, how long does it take to build muscle?